sevenyearcoma/sevenyearcoma/README.md

+###
-building tools and keeping things quiet
+ⅰ. building tools in silence.

-react / next.js / open source

-​always open for a pull request or a kind word
+ⅱ. finding beauty in the open source. ⅲ. kindness as a default state.

+—

+*«to build is to serve.»*